lijian243213/lorawan-stack/doc/content/integrations/influxdb-cloud/telegraf-setup/telegraf-http-setup.md

 {{< figure src="../tts-webhook-info.png" alt="Creating webhook on The Things Stack" >}}

+>Note: keep in mind that Telegraf agent can be hosted somewhere other than your local machine.
+In that case, you need to adjust the **Base URL** according to your setup.

 Click the **Explore** tab on the left in InfluxDB Cloud 2.0.
 Select your bucket in the **FROM** window in the bottom.
 In the **Filter** window, select **_measurement** on the drop-down menu and tick the **http_listener_v2** box.

 In another **Filter** window, you can select the **uplink_message_decoded_payload** and click the **Submit** field on the right to see the incoming data.